-Incorporated in 1986, the Galveston Arts Center (GAC) is as an independent nonprofit organization that presents pacesetting contemporary art in a historic building on Galveston's Strand donated by the Junior League of Galveston County.
+Incorporated in 1986, the Galveston Arts Center (GAC) is as an independent nonprofit organization and art museum that presents pacesetting contemporary art in a historic building on Galveston's Strand donated by the Junior League of Galveston County.

 One of the most rewarding programs of the GAC is Art for All which provides art education outreach to various underserved populations in our community from children on extended hospital stays, to pre-K children at a neighborhood community center to the elderly who live in a local nursing home.
 These programs offer the joy and new ways of seeing that creative learning can inspire.